 What ingredients and equipment are needed to make sugar glass?

 To make sugar glass, you will need granulated sugar, light corn syrup, water, and a candy thermometer.
-You will also need a heat-resistant bowl, a wooden spoon, and a baking sheet lined with parchment paper.
+You will also need a heat-resistant pot, a wooden spoon, and a baking sheet (paid link) lined with parchment paper.

 What is the step-by-step guide to making sugar glass?